TM

 4) Framer AI – exciting if you want more design freedom.

-1) One-Page Briefing: Website goal, target group, one action (e.g., inquiry), three proofs (e.g., reference, number, quote).
+1) One-Page Briefing: Website goal, target audience, one action (e.g., inquiry), three proofs (e.g., reference, number, quote).

-2) Generate, but Don't Believe: Let structure and text drafts be created.
+2) Generate, but don’t believe: Let structure and text drafts be created.
 Immediately mark what sounds generic.

-We see three movements already emerging.
+We see three movements already shaping up.

-First: Hybrid models are becoming normal.
+First: Hybrid models become the norm.
 Tools build the draft, humans refine.
-Even platforms that combine AI and human assistance are being described as success models.
-Kleap
+Platforms that combine AI and human help are also described as a success model. <cite data-type="source" data-url="https://kleap.co/blog/ai-website-builder-success-stories-2025">Kleap</cite>

-Third: Regulation and expectation for transparency are rising.
+Third: Regulation and expectation for transparency are on the rise.
 Companies want to know what happens with their data, where content comes from, and how decisions are made.
-This demand for "responsible AI" matches a result from the market: 62% of SMEs would prefer to work with a web agency that uses AI.
-Sortlist
+This demand for “responsible AI” matches a market result: 62% of SMEs would rather work with a web agency that uses AI. <cite data-type="source" data-url="https://www.sortlist.de/datahub/reports/ki-webdesign/">Sortlist</cite>

-Send us a message or directly book a non-binding initial consultation – we look forward to getting to know you and your project.
+Send us a message or book a non-binding first meeting – we look forward to getting to know you and your project.

 Our plans